Menu

 England

-The Help to Buy scheme in England has the highest threshold of all property prices.
-It’s available for all new build homes up to the maximum price of £600,000.
+The Help to Buy scheme in England has the highest property price threshold of all.
+It’s available for new-build homes up to a maximum price of £600,000.

 It is open to first-time buyers and existing homeowners.
 However, if you already own your home, you won’t be able to enter into a part-exchange deal.
 It must be your only property as the Help to Buy is unavailable on a second home.